cliffano/ae86/README.md

 * pages/ - directory containing page templates
 * params.js - file containing custom tags and variables

-Generate the website:
+Generate the website, website will be written to out/ directory:

     ae86 gen

-Generated static website will be written to out/ directory.

-AE86 in watch mode will automatically regenerate the website everytime there's a modified file:
+Watch the project, website will automatically be regenerated everytime there's a modified file:

     ae86 watch